gold-mir/tetris/README.md

 2. Within the master folder, navigate to the index.html file and open it in your preferred (modern) browser.

-3. To explore or edit the project code, open sd.
+3. To explore or edit the project code, open the relevant file/s in your preferred text editor.
 Any saved changes will be reflected when you refresh or reopen the index.html file within your browser.

 ## Gameplay